ezzabuzaid/Testing-Workshop/slides.md

 <p v-click>Unit testing is the process of making sure that a unit</p>
 <ul v-click>
   <li><small>Meets requirements.</small></li>
-  <li><small>Keeps meeting those requirements overtime.</small></li>
+  <li><small>Keeps meeting those requirements over time.</small></li>
   <li><b>Is a regression free.</b></li>
 </ul>

 <h3 v-click>A unit test should</h3>
 <ul  v-click>
-  <li>Verifies a single unit of behavior.</li>
+  <li>Verifies a single unit of behaviour.</li>
   <li>Does it quickly.</li>
   <li>And does it in isolation from other tests.</li>
 </ul>

 <small v-click>
-Hint: We refer to the thing that is being executed as the "{Thing} Under Test", so in case of testing a System as whole we say, "System Under Test" or if we're taking about unit test then we say, "Unit Under Test".
+Hint: We refer to the thing that is being executed as the "{Thing} Under Test", so in case of testing a System as a whole we say, "System Under Test" or if we're talking about unit test then we say, "Unit Under Test".
 </small>

 <!--